Jamboree: Use in Scouting

 The word "jamboree" is used primarily by the Scouting program following the first Boy Scout jamboree in 1920.
-Baden-Powell deliberately chose the name "jamboree" where attendees were warmly welcomed attending this first Boy Scout rally or meeting with the word "jambo."
+Baden-Powell is said to have deliberately chosen the name "jamboree" where attendees were warmly welcomed attending this first Boy Scout rally or meeting with the word "jambo", but see Etymology, above.

 The word jamboree in English is used as a borrowed foreign word, with the ending -ree.
 The word jamboree is both a noun and a transitive verb, with a direct action of the root word jambo.
 For example, an attendee of a jambo is a jamboree.

 Many, at this first "jamboree" or Scout gathering, did not fully capture the spirit of this then-new concept or greeting.
 At the first World Jamboree at Olympia, London, in 1920, Baden-Powell said:"People give different meanings for this word, but from this year on, jamboree will take a specific meaning.
 It will be associated to the largest gathering of youth that ever took place."

 Olave Baden-Powell coined the term jamborese to refer to the lingua franca used between Scouts of different languages and cultural habits, that develops when diverse Scouts meet, that fosters friendship and understanding between Scouts of the world.
 Sometimes the word "jamborette" is used to denote smaller, either local or international, gatherings.

 A similarly-used word, "camporee," in the Scouting program is also reflective of the older British use.
 "Camporee" reflects a local or regional gathering of Scouting units for a period of camping and common activities.
 Similar to a camporee, a jamboree occurs less often and draws units from the entire nation or world.